 Mexico City is UTC-6 (Central Standard Time, year-round—no daylight saving).
 This matters:

-- US West Coast: 2 hours ahead of you.
-9am Mexico time = 7am LA (early but not unreasonable)
+- US West Coast: 1–2 hours behind you.
+9am Mexico time = 7–8am in LA (early but not unreasonable)

 - Europe: You’re 7–8 hours behind.
-9am Mexico time = 4–5pm Europe (European work day ending, so limited overlap)
+9am Mexico time = 4–5pm in most of Europe (European work day ending, so limited overlap)

 Implication: If your clients are mostly European, Mexico City might not be ideal.
 If you’re US-based or doing asynchronous work globally, perfect.